Multi-stage builds

 CMD [ "calculate-pi", "--help" ]

-In review, what we’ve done with this build in stage one is to set up Python and poetry to produce the only build artifacts necessary to install our calculate-pi package.
-Then, in the final stage, we copy in the build artifacts from the build stage and install them in our fresh Python image (getting rid of all the tools necessary for the build).
+In review, what we’ve done with this build in stages one and two is to set up Python and uv to produce the only build artifacts necessary to install our calculate-pi package.
+Then, in the final stage, we copy in the build artifacts from the build stage and install them in our base image (getting rid of all the tools necessary for the build).
 Let’s go ahead and build the image.

 => => transferring context: 2B 0.0s